 The winery tour Jules and I did began with a short walk around the vineyards to better understand the significance of the location, the extent of the quinta’s vineyards and the 11 different varieties of grapes they produce.

 If you have the time and energy, there are two other marked walking routes around the estate with information boards to tell you about the most important grapes, such as Alvarinho, Fernão Pires and the rare Batoca.

 Batoca grapes and unique wine

 Liliana explained that Batoca is a high maintenance grape variety and because it is so demanding, most wineries don’t bother growing it.
-Quinta de Santa Cristina is the only one to the trouble of producing enough of this grape for a fruity, smooth and fresh mono-varietal wine which I’d happily drink more of.
+Quinta de Santa Cristina is the only one to go to the trouble of producing enough of this grape for a fruity, smooth and fresh mono-varietal wine which I’d happily drink more of.